natcoso9955/7Days-APC/README.md

 ![GitHub Created At](https://img.shields.io/github/created-at/natcoso9955/7Days-APC)
 ![GitHub last commit](https://img.shields.io/github/last-commit/natcoso9955/7Days-APC)

 **7days-APC** (7 Days Afterlife Prerequisite Checker) is a utility designed to help Linux users prepare their systems to run the **Afterlife** mod for the game *7 Days to Die*.
 This script automates the process of installing the required dependency, `libgdiplus`, which is essential for the mod to function properly on Linux.

-The project aims to provide a centralized, evolving resource for Linux (and potentially Windows) users who prefer running mods without relying on third-party launchers.
-As new challenges arise, this project will grow to address them.
+The project provides an evolving resource for Linux (and potentially Windows) users who prefer running mods without relying on third-party launchers.

 ---

 ## Features

 - **Automatic Dependency Installation**: Detects your package manager, then installs `libgdiplus`.
-- **Manual Installation Instructions**: Includes detailed commands for users who prefer a manual setup.
+- **Documentation**: Includes detailed guides for manual setup and troubleshooting.
-- **Error Handling**: Provides meaningful error messages and guidance if the script cannot install the library.
 - **Expandable**: Designed with scalability in mind, allowing for future additions such as mod auto-updaters and dependency management.

 ---